 Surround sound modes and DSPs

 Just as you’re coasting the post-calibration high and are ready to hit play on your 4K Blu-ray, you might notice another couple of options: surround sound modes and DSPs.

-DSP (digital sound processing) can vary from Dolby or DTS processing modes to specific Drama/Sci-Fi/Adventure/Games modes that boost certain aspects of the sound.
+DSP (digital sound processing) can vary from Dolby or DTS processing modes to specific Drama/Sci-Fi/Adventure/Game modes that boost certain aspects of the sound.
 You may even enjoy more fanciful effects that simulate the acoustics of a cathedral, a concert hall, an NYC jazz club or LA’s Roxy Theatre.

-The latter can be enormous fun to play around with, and Yamaha has some of the best sound programs for invoking a specific environment and delivering a subtle yet convincing effect.
+This last group can be enormous fun to play around with.
+Yamaha has some of the best sound programs for invoking a specific environment and delivering a subtle yet convincing effect.

 But since we prefer not to colour the sound signal too much (if at all), we’re going to focus on just a handful of sound modes that put sound quality at the fore.
 Look out for the ‘straight’, ‘direct’ or ‘pure direct’ modes on your amplifier – these tend to offer the purest signal from source to output.